-We compare LBR and CDBR in Leduc Holde'm.
-We also compare CDBR with just the BR in imperfect information Goofspiel, but without LBR, which is poker specific.
-We show that CDBR and LBR are very similar with smaller steps, and as we increase the depth-limit of CDBR, it starts outperforming LBR.
-The behavior differs in every strategy because LBR assumes the player continues the game by only calling till the end, while CDBR uses the perfectly rational extension.
-Furthermore, it is possible to exchange the value function of CDBR, and both concepts would be very similar.
-However, we would lose the guarantee that CDBR will never perform worse than the value of the game.
+We compare LBR and CDBR in Leduc Hold'em.
+We also compare CDBR with the BR in imperfect information Goofspiel 5, but without LBR, which is poker-specific.
+We show that CDBR and LBR are very similar with smaller steps, and as we increase the depth limit of CDBR, it starts outperforming LBR.
+The behavior differs slightly based on the specific strategy because LBR assumes the player continues the game by only calling till the end, while CDBR uses the perfectly rational extension.

-Looking at the results in Figure~\ref{fig:lbrsbr}, we can see that both concepts are good at approximating the best response, with CDBR being better against both strategies.
-LBR looks at one following action, so in terms of comparability, it is best compared to the CDBR1.
-Next, we observe a lack of monotonicity in step increase, which is linked to the counterexample in the appendix.
-When we increase the depth-limit, the algorithm can exploit some early mistake that causes it to miss a sub-tree where the opponent makes a much bigger mistake in the future.
-Finally, we can see the difference between the algorithm with guarantees and LBR without them nicely.
+The results in Figure~\ref{fig:lbrsbr} show that both concepts are good at approximating the best response, with CDBR being better against both strategies.
+LBR looks at one following action, so it is best compared to the CDBR1 in terms of comparability.
+Next, we observe a lack of monotonicity in step increase, which is explained with an example in the appendix.
+When we increase the depth limit, the algorithm can exploit some early mistake that causes it to miss a sub-tree where the opponent makes a much bigger mistake in the future.
+We can clearly see the difference between the algorithm with guarantees and LBR without them.
 Against strategy from 34 CFR iterations, LBR can no longer achieve positive gain and only worsens with more iterations.
-In contrast, CDBR can always achieve at least zero gain (assuming we have an optimal value function).
+In contrast, CDBR can always achieve at least zero gain, assuming we have an optimal value function.